lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/Forensics/Medium/2023/MSB.md

 ### 🧪 Logic Extraction:

+I used the `file` command to investigate if there was anything unusual, like compression, but it was just a normal PNG image.

 ```
 ┌──(kali㉿kali)-[~/Tools/CTF1]
 └─$ file Ninja-and-Prince-Genji-Ukiyoe-Utagawa-Kunisada.flag.png
 Ninja-and-Prince-Genji-Ukiyoe-Utagawa-Kunisada.flag.png: PNG image data, 1074 x 1500, 8-bit/color RGB, non-interlaced
 ```
+Next, I used the `zsteg` command to extract bit data and found that quite a lot of data had been overwritten and inserted.

 ```
 ┌──(kali㉿kali)-[~/Tools/CTF1]